aws-ia/terraform-aws-eks-blueprints/examples/blue-green-upgrade/README.md

 Our sample is composed of four main directory:

-- **core-infra** → this stack will create vpc and dependencies: create a Route53 sub zone for our sample, and a wildcard Certificate Manager certificate for our applications TLS endpoints, and a SecretManager password for the ArgoCD UIs.
+- **environment** → this stack will create the common VPC and its dependencies used by our EKS clusters: create a Route53 sub domain hosted zone for our sample, a wildcard certificate on Certificate Manager for our applications TLS endpoints, and a SecretManager password for the ArgoCD UIs.
 - **modules/eks_cluster** → local module defining the EKS blueprint cluster with ArgoCD add-on which will automatically deploy additional add-ons and our demo workloads
 - **eks-blue** → an instance of the eks_cluster module to create blue cluster
 - **eks-green** → an instance of the eks_cluster module to create green cluster